rehhouari/alpinejs-i18n/README.md

 let locale = 'en';

 // the translation data
-// you can load/fetch these from files or keep them hardcoded them. let messages = {
+// you can load/fetch these from files or keep them hardcoded. let messages = {
 {
 	en: {